annekroon/CCS-2/week08/tutorialexercise-week08.md

 What classifier performs the best?

+## Question 7.
+In the first part of the code you are asked to run for question 6 (where you define the specifics of various classifiers) will see that for each classifier, the min_df and the max_df are set to 5 and 0.5 respectively.
+Take a look at the documentation of scikit-learn (https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html).
+Can you figure out what these numbers mean?
+Would you like to change these numbers?
+Why?

 ## Question 8.
-Question 6 asked you what the numbers 5 and 0.5 that were set for each classifier mean.
+Question 7 asked you what the numbers 5 and 0.5 that were set for each classifier mean.
 In addition to these two hyperparameters, there are many more hyperparameters that we can set.
 It is up to you what hyperparameters to change from the default value and what value to give them (take a look at the documentation to learn more about each hyperparameter than you can set https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html).

 What if we want to figure out what the best score is for a few hyperparameters?
 We can do this by performing a gridsearch in which we cross-validate different model specifications.
 To perform a gridsearch, it is helpful to re-write our code into a pipeline with scikit-learn.